 In the industry, Lukas is a member of the Swiss professional association of architects and has extensive technical experience in construction at globally renowned practices such as Herzog & de Meuron Architekten.
 In the academy, Lukas has devised, coordinated, conducted, and assessed courses incl. thesis supervision and examination at leading institutions such as Victoria University of Wellington.
 He has spoken publicly at institutions such as the World Bank, published in periodicals incl. the UCLA Planning Journal, and curated and convened public programs at venues incl. the Biennale Architettura di Venezia.

 Jack Isles is an architect and Research Fellow at the Vertical Geopolitics Lab.
-Jack holds a BArch from RMIT University.
+Jack is studying architecture at the Architectural Association and holds a BArch from RMIT University.
 Previously working for Urban-Think Tank at ETH Zürich, Jack has published in periodicals such as Kerb Journal.
 Interrogating the political and economic systems that define architecture at a local and territorial scale, his involvement with the Vertical Geopolitics Lab examines landscape architecture’s role in territorial expansion, amidst the contested waters of the South China Sea.

 Marijke Davey is an architect and Research Assistant at the Vertical Geopolitics Lab.
 Marijke holds an MArch from RMIT University and a BVAD from ACU.
 Passionate about questions of humanity, Marijke is a practicing architect and sessional teaching staff at Melbourne University.
 Interrogating the human nature of global politics and their underlying moral codes of conduct, her work within the Vertical Geopolitics Lab examines the impact of differing models of human governance on space and the people occupying it.